amenibelhadj/Hospital-Management-App-JavaFX/README.md

 5. Build and run the application from your IDE.

+## Credits
+The Hospital Management Application was made possible thanks to the efforts of the following individuals:

+The contributors and developers who have dedicated their time and expertise to building and maintaining this application.
+We express our sincere gratitude to all those who have contributed to this project.
+Your efforts are greatly appreciated!

 ## Acknowledgments

 We extend our heartfelt appreciation to the open-source community and the following libraries and frameworks that made this project possible: